marcopotok/jpa-predicate-builder/README.md

 }
 ```
 ## Joins
-In order to filter by an attribute of a relation, use se dot notation.
+In order to filter by an attribute of a relation, use the dot notation.
 For example, if you want to find all the orders of a user, you can write:
 ```java
 import java.util.Collection;